 Exploring Energy show’s guests, many with long experience in their part of the energy business, can offer frank and detailed descriptions of what they do – and the equipment they use.

-Some of the show’s expert guests visit the broadcast studio straight from a drilling site, including Apache Corporation executive Rob Johnson – who traveled just a few blocks for a March 27 interview.
+Some of the show’s expert guests visit the broadcast studio straight from a drilling site, including Apache Corp. executive Rob Johnson – who traveled just a few blocks for a March 27 interview.
 Not long earlier, his company had spudded a well inside Elk City city limits.

 Johnson said that utilizing sound suppressing 32-foot walls on three sides, Apache had begun drilling a well down the street.
 The well, already about 12,000 feet deep, planned to turn horizontal and continue drilling without disturbing residents.
 If successful, it would be the first of several drilled efficiently from the same platform.